sohammandal/agentic-voice-assistant/docs/architecture.md

   4. Calls Groq LLM to produce a short spoken style answer, 2 to 4 sentences
   5. Appends formatted catalog and web product cards:

-     * Catalog section header:
+     * Catalog section header: `### Catalog Items (Private Amazon 2020 Dataset)`
-       `### Catalog Items (Private Amazon 2020 Dataset)`
+     * Web section header: `### Live Web Items`
-     * Web section header:
+  6. If `price_conflicts` is non empty, appends a small conflict handling section:

-       `### Live Web Items`
+     * `⚠️ Price differences between catalog and live web` with up to three entries like `catalog $X vs web $Y (link: URL)`, plus a one line note that catalog data is static while web prices change over time

 * Writes:

   * `state["response_text"]` – the full message used for both TTS and UI
-  * log entry describing how many items were used
+  * log entry describing how many items and conflicts were used

-The Streamlit app then parses the product card section to build the comparison table.
+The Streamlit app then parses the product card section to build the comparison table, and shows the conflict summary inline when present.

 ---